- Phone number

 About me and my therapy practice

 I am a psychotherapist and I work in Roundhay, Leeds 8, where I provide a safe space for clients to talk.
-As an integrative therapist I will tailor different therapies to suit you.
+I also offer online and telephone therapy sessions.
+As an integrative therapist I can tailor different therapies to suit you.
 My belief is that therapy cannot be rushed and only you know what is best for you.
 You will be in control of your therapy.
 Nothing will be expected from you and things will unfold at your own pace.

 My qualifications are: